p4nd4tz/nvim-coc/README.md

 # neovim-coc

 This neovim has coc plugin instead of native lsp configured.
 And has minimum required plugins (no bloats).
 Does not have any git integration and vim-which-key .
-All key binding could be found easily in ' keybindings.lua' file and respective plugin config( if any) All Configured in lua programming language.
+All key binding could be found easily in ' keybindings.lua' file and in respective plugin config( if any).
+All Configured in lua programming language.

 ## why not lsp

 cause i was not able not configured it perfectly and it required extra plugins like of 'snippets', ' autocompletion' and many more.
 Coc does not require such thing just install plugins and do install anything with

 ```
 :CocInstall <extensions>
 ```

-One main thing to like about it ```Coc is easy to configure inplace of lsp```
+One main thing to like about it `Coc is easy to configure inplace of lsp`

 ## Shots